-Although it shares a common ancestor and some vocabulary and grammar with Japanese, Okinawan is largely incomprehensible to speakers of Japanese.
+Although it shares a common ancestor and vocabulary and grammar with Japanese, Okinawan is largely incomprehensible to speakers of Japanese.
 Okinawan also has a much more complex honorific system than Japanese.

-From about the eary 13th century Okinawan started to be written with hiragana.
+From the eary 13th century Okinawan started to be written with hiragana.
 Before then it is thought that the Ryukyu islanders were familiar with Chinese characters due to trade with China, Japan and Korea.
 Hiragana proved popular and most texts were written exclusively in hiragana.
 However by the 16th century Okinawan was written with a mixture of kanji and hiragana.

 After Okinawa was taken over by the Satsuma clan 1609, the offical written language became Japanese and Kanbun, a variety of Classical Chinese.
 People continued to use Okinawan in local literature until the 19th century.
 After the Ryukyu islands were annexed by Japan in 1879, use of Okinawan and other 'dialects' in speech and writing in schools was discouraged and standard Japanese based on Tokyo dialect became the language of education.
 Use of Okinawan in writing eventually ceased.

-Since 1945 written Okinawan has made a comeback using writing systems based on the Latin alphabet or the katakana syllabary devised by Japanese and American scholars.
+Since 1945 written Okinawan has made a comeback using writing systems based on the Latin alphabet or the Katakana syllabary devised by Japanese and American scholars.
 There is currently no standardised way of writing the language.
 Some people prefer to write Okinawan with hiragana and kanji.